erikbhan/UniTac/README.md

 ### Saving 5-minute-packets

 The sensor automatically sends a "5-minute-data"-packet every 5 minutes.
 As a default the manager discards these to not waste time.
 The script "DataPacketClient" can be added to manager to log these messages in a separate file.
-After adding the script the path variable may be left empty to automatically save the data in "Assets/5-minute-message-log.txt" or set to another path to automatically save the data there.

 ### Documentation